diskin-lab-chop/pbta-germline-somatic/analyses/dna-repair-variant-summary/README.md

   - `pbta-hallmark-gsva-scores.tsv`

-3. `results/` directory contains the following files:
+3. `results/` directory contains the following files in both `Broad_GO_repair_genes/` and `Knijnenberg_repair_genes/`:
   - `pbta-kegg-gsva-scores.tsv`
   - mutational signatures and gsva score differences tables in HGG tumors of patients with vs without DNA repair gene germline P-LP variants.

-4. `plots/` directory contains the following figures in both the `Broad_GO_repair_genes/` and `Knijnenberg_repair_genes/`:
+4. `plots/` directory contains the following figures in both `Broad_GO_repair_genes/` and `Knijnenberg_repair_genes/`:
   - Summary and enrichment of DNA repair genes by histology (`dna_repair_samples_by_plot_group_*` and `dna_repair_enr_by_plot_group_*`)
   - Bar plots of COSMICv3 signature exposure differences in HGG patients with versus without P-LP variants in DNA repair genes.
-  - Violin plots of COSMICv3 signature exposure weights in HGG patients with 1) MMR gene P-LP variants, 2) BRCA/BRCA-interacting gene P-LP variants, and 3) No DNA repair germline variants
+  - Violin plots of COSMICv3 signature exposure weights in HGG patients with 1) MMR gene P-LP variants, 2) BRCA/BRCA-interacting gene P-LP variants, and 3) No DNA repair germline variants.
   - Bar plots of GSVA score differences in HGG patients with versus without P-LP variants in DNA repair genes.
-  - Violin plots of GSVA scores in HGG patients with 1) MMR gene P-LP variants, 2) BRCA/BRCA-interacting gene P-LP variants, and 3) No DNA repair germline variants
+  - Violin plots of GSVA scores in HGG patients with 1) MMR gene P-LP variants, 2) BRCA/BRCA-interacting gene P-LP variants, and 3) No DNA repair germline variants.